JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **Many people in parts of China eat insects.
-Some common insects are bean worms, scoprions, and locusts**.
+And here is a just a random fact -  **Of married couples, 70% of men and 60% of women have cheated on their spouse**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)